nhsevidence/ld-devenv/README.md

 ## Prerequisites
 You will need to have the following software installed on your development machine:
 - [Virtualbox v5.x](https://www.virtualbox.org/wiki/Downloads)
-- [Vagrant v2.1.2](https://www.vagrantup.com/downloads.html) NOTE: You will need to deactivate Hyper-V (if enabled) before installing Vagrant.
+- [Vagrant v2.1.2](https://www.vagrantup.com/downloads.html) NOTE: If Hyper-V is enabled, it will need deactivating before installing Vagrant.
 - [SSH keys (see below)](#generate-ssh-keys)

 ## Setup